 Program Director: Alexander Roedlach, SVD, Ph.D.

-During the second summer, students will select, together with their advisors, one of the following program paths: the thesis tracks are (1) the Field Research track and (2) the Library Research track.
-The non-thesis track is (3) the Practicum track, which includes a capstone paper.
-The student must maintain at least a 3.0 grade average throughout the graduate program.
-Creighton undergraduate students can, in their final semester before graduation, take 600-level courses of this program upon approval by the Program Director.
+Students must maintain at least a 3.0 grade average throughout the graduate program.
+Creighton undergraduate students can, in their final semester before graduation, take 500- and 600-level courses in program upon approval by the Program Director.

 MMA 600 Seminar in Medical Anthropology (3 credit hours)